Thiritin/space-wiki/WIKI_SEARCH.md

 # Wiki Search Implementation

 ## Overview
-This application now features a complete Algolia-style search system powered by Typesense and Laravel Scout for fast, responsive wiki content search.
+This application features a complete Algolia-style search system powered by Typesense and Laravel Scout for fast, responsive wiki content search, with full database integration for frontend page rendering and navigation.

 ## Features